 Perhaps the long tail of a company’s trajectory and practices is often forgotten in an age when we are constantly bombarded with information, but this article is meant to put Zoom’s historic misconduct back into perspective and explain why I think more people should be avoiding the platform all together.

-The following spans many month’s worth of articles I’ve collected about Zoom’s disturbing track record.
+The following spans many years’s worth of articles I’ve collected about Zoom’s disturbing track record.
 While mostly listed in chronological order, you’ll want to read through each of these to paint the picture of Zoom’s past behavior and what that’s exposed about their underlying ethics.
 Spoiler Alert: Zoom hasn’t substantially improved since these issues arose and I don’t expect their tactics to change anytime soon.

 From numerous security vulnerabilities to complying with the Chinese authoritarian regime, the severity of these issues should at least tempt you to avoid using Zoom — especially in regards to aiding China, which is exacting cultural genocide of the Uyghurs.
 I’ve been to Xinjiang, met the Uyghurs, eaten with them, browsed through their bazaars, etc. They don’t deserve this kind of treatment and we can do our part by not funding companies that diminish their value.